parklab/xTea/README.md

-## This is a pre-release version of xTea for paper review only.
-This software is provided ``as is`` without warranty of any kind.
-We will formally relese xTea very soon.
-Before that, please contact us if you have any questions or want to collaborate.

 ## xTea

 xTea (comprehensive Transposable element analyzer) is designed to identify TE insertions from paired-end Illumina reads, barcode Linked-Reads, long reads (PacBio or Nanopore), or hybrid data (WGS/WES).